CumulusNetworks/docs/content/cumulus-linux-518/Whats-New/_index.md

 - 5.18.0, 5.18.1

 {{%notice warning%}}
 NVIDIA is introducing new capabilities to Spectrum-6 based switch hardware that requires a special firmware version.
 The new firmware is included in Cumulus Linux 5.18.2.
-NVIDIA strongly recommends you upgrade the SN6600-LD switch to Cumulus Linux 5.18.2.
+NVIDIA requires you to upgrade the SN6600-LD switch to Cumulus Linux 5.18.2.
 Failure to perform this upgrade will prevent the switch from being upgraded to future software releases.
 {{%/notice%}}

 ## What's New in Cumulus Linux 5.18.1